-The Best Apple Pie is a Game Changer
+The Best Apple Pie with Butter Crust

 I have a little confession.
 Despite my affection for all things sweet, cooked apples aren’t what my sweet teeth run to.
-Fresh ‘n crisp fall apples just off the tree – those, I adore.
+Fresh, crisp fall apples just off the tree – those, I adore.
 I just don’t typically prefer them cooked.
 That puts me in the tiny category of people who [used to] regularly pass up the apple pies on the dessert buffet.

 For reasons still mysterious, I began searching high and low for the best apple pie recipe maybe because I wanted to like apple pie.
-After digging through countless variations, I settled on this tried and true version.
-And now I’m forever done searching.
+After countless versions of apple pie and obsessive recipe-testing, I landed on this game-changing apple pie and there’s no turning back.

-Hello, flaky butter crust (no shortening)
+Hello, flaky All-butter crust

 What makes this apple pie extra memorable is the fabulous flaky butter crust.
 We always prefer using butter rather than shortening whenever possible.